 Once you start selling through Amazon Prime, you’ll need a strong reputation to maintain eligibility.
 Amazon relies on various metrics to determine seller performance, and those metrics often change.

-Generally, you want good, reliable products, accessible customer service, and reasonable prices.
+Generally, you want good, reliable products, accessible customer service and reasonable prices.
 You need to ensure your products arrive as described and abide by Amazon’s listing and product description guidelines.

 Whitebox manages a number of brands on Amazon, which holds Whitebox to a higher standard in order for it to maintain eligibility as an authorized SFP fulfillment partner.
-Furthermore, Whitebox has built its infrastructure to maintain that eligibility, even as Amazon’s criteria becomes more stringent.
+Furthermore, Whitebox has built its infrastructure to maintain that eligibility, even as Amazon’s criteria become more stringent.

 In other words, Whitebox has set itself up to prepare and support Amazon Prime sellers the right way.
-At the center of that preparation and support is a data-driven strategy that helps brands improve product pricing, listing creation, rankings, shipping, and relationship management.
+At the center of that preparation and support is a data-driven strategy that helps brands improve product pricing, listing creation, rankings, shipping and relationship management.
 Sellers that partner with Whitebox can develop high seller scores and keep selling through Amazon Prime.

-Whitebox data shows that brands with the Prime badge on their listings see a 200% increase in sales versus brands without this designation.
+Whitebox data shows that brands with the Prime badge on their listings see up to a 200% increase in sales versus brands without this designation.
 This metric is hard to ignore.
 If you’re selling on Amazon, you should aim to make your ecommerce products eligible for Amazon Prime.
 Whitebox can help you optimize your listings accordingly for maximum visibility.

 Additionally, products with the Prime badge have greater visibility than those without.
 Amazon’s algorithm drives customers toward Prime listings, placing these products at the very top of search results.
 And Amazon customers can filter out products that are not Prime eligible, further increasing brand visibility.